darkjenso/TSL-Strings-Tracker/readme.md

 ## How It Works

-Select a character token, click the heart button in the token controls, and the strings tracker opens.
+Click the heart button in the token controls to open the strings tracker.
+The module will automatically find your character (via assigned character or selected token), or show a character selection dialog if needed.
 Click the numbered dots to mark strings on other characters, then spend them for +1 bonuses to rolls involving those characters.
 Bonuses automatically apply to 2d6 PbtA rolls.

 ## Installation